robertwtucker/kafka2scaler/README.md

 Windows users can omit the `./` prefix on the command above.
 This is only required for MacOS and *nix platforms.

-If any errors are produced, recheck the changes made to the source files in the [previous section](#configure-apache-camel).
+If everything is correct, you will see a `BUILD SUCCESSFUL` message once all of the dependencies are downloaded, the files are compiled and tests are run.
+If not and errors are produced, recheck the changes made to the source files in the [previous section](#configure-apache-camel).
 Make sure the files have been saved before trying again.

 When the application is compiled, we can now use the Spring Boot plugin to run the application directly.